front-matter/commonmeta/README.md

 ## Installation

 Commonmeta is a single Go binary, available for download from the [releases page](https://github.com/front-matter/commonmeta/releases).
 Download the binary for your platform (Linux, Mac, Windows; X86 or ARM architecture), and place it in your PATH.
+Linux packages in deb, rpm and apk formats are also available from the releases page.

 ### Homebrew